Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: A2 Proof of Theorem 1

 and where $\bta _{- (1, i_{\ast } )} = ( \eta _i )_{i \in \{ 1, \dots , n \} \setminus \{ 1, i_{\ast } \} }$, $\z _{- (1, i_{\ast } )} = ( z_i )_{i \in \{ 1, \dots , n \} \setminus \{ 1, i_{\ast } \} }$, and $\E _{- (1, i_{\ast } )} = (( \e _{i}^{(n)} )_{i \in \{ 1, \dots , n \} \setminus \{ 1, i_{\ast } \} } )^{\top }$.

 \textbf{Step 4.3.} Finally, we derive the limit of $\{ ( \pd F) / ( \pd \z ) \} ( \D \v ; \z )$ as $z_{i_\ast} \to \infty$.
-We put $\u = \E _2 ( \bSi ^{- 1} + \bm{T} ^{- 2} )^{- 1} \bSi ^{- 1} \z $ and rewrite $\{ ( \pd F) / ( \pd z_{i} ) \} ( \btau ; \z)$ as {
+We put $\u = \E _2 ( \bSi ^{- 1} + \bm{T} ^{- 2} )^{- 1} \bSi ^{- 1} \z $ and rewrite $\{ ( \pd F) / ( \pd z_{i} ) \} ( \btau ; \z)$ as

-} where $\bta _{- (1, k + 1)}$ denotes the vector obtained by removing the first and $k+1$ th coordinates of $\bm{\eta}$ and where $( u_{k} , \bta _{- (1, k + 1)} )$ denotes $( \eta _2 , \dots , \eta _k , u_k , \eta _{k + 2} , \dots , \eta _n )^{\top } \in \mathbb{R} ^{n - 1}$.
-From this expression, we have {
+where $\bta _{- (1, k + 1)}$ denotes the vector obtained by removing the first and $k+1$ th coordinates of $\bm{\eta}$ and where $( u_{k} , \bta _{- (1, k + 1)} )$ denotes $( \eta _2 , \dots , \eta _k , u_k , \eta _{k + 2} , \dots , \eta _n )^{\top } \in \mathbb{R} ^{n - 1}$.
+From this expression, we have

-} Here, for all $k=1, ..., n-1$, we have {
+Here, for all $k=1, ..., n-1$, we have

-} and $|( \e _{k + 1}^{(n)} )^{\top } [ \bSi ^{- 1} + \{ \A ( \v _{- i_{\ast }} ) \} ^2 ]^{- 1} \bSi ^{- 1} \z | \to \infty$ as $z_{i_\ast} \to \infty$.
+and $|( \e _{k + 1}^{(n)} )^{\top } [ \bSi ^{- 1} + \{ \A ( \v _{- i_{\ast }} ) \} ^2 ]^{- 1} \bSi ^{- 1} \z | \to \infty$ as $z_{i_\ast} \to \infty$.
 Therefore, we have

-\textbf{Step 5: Existence of dominance integrable functions.} Until the previous step, we have showed $E[\bm{\eta} | \bm{z}] - \z$ is equal to the right hand side of (\ref{basic_rep}) and calculated the limits of quantities which appear in (\ref{basic_rep}).
+\textbf{Step 5: Existence of dominance integrable functions.} Until the previous step, we have shown $E[\bm{\eta} | \bm{z}] - \z$ is equal to the right-hand side of (\ref{basic_rep}) and calculated the limits of quantities which appear in (\ref{basic_rep}).
 In this step, we show the existence of dominance integrable functions in order to apply the dominated convergence theorem in (\ref{basic_rep}).
-First, we rewrite $\{ 1 / m( \z ) \} \{ \pd / ( \pd \z ) \} m( \z )$ as {
+First, we rewrite $\{ 1 / m( \z ) \} \{ \pd / ( \pd \z ) \} m( \z )$ as

-} where we define
+where we define

 We will show that the functions $ h( \v ; z_{i_\ast} ) F( \D \v ; \z )$ and

 are dominated by integrable functions on $(0, \infty)^n$ which do not depend on $z_{i_\ast}$.
 First, we show this for the function $ h( \v ; z_{i_\ast} ) F( \D \v ; \z )$.
 Let $\varepsilon , M > 0$ such that $\ep \I _n \le \bSi \le M \I _n$.
 Observe that